Look (American magazine)

 Look was a biweekly, general-interest magazine published in Des Moines, Iowa, from 1937 to 1971, with editorial offices in New York City.
 It had an emphasis on photographs and photojournalism in addition to human interest and lifestyle articles.
-A large-sized magazine of 11 × 14 in, it was a direct competitor to market leader Life, which began publication 3 months earlier and ended in 1972, 14 months after Look shut down.
+It published many important articles about racial injustice and the civil rights movement.
+A large-sized magazine of 11 × 14 in, it was a direct competitor to market leader Life.
+Look ceased publication in 1971.